ecnepsnai/gengo/README.md

 ## Stats

-Stats provides a statistics tracking interface for your application.
-It is broken up into two primary uses: counters and timers.
-Counters provide a simeple incrementer/decrementer to track a value.
-They always start at 0.
-Timers provide a way to track the time of an operation, and to get the average time of recent operations.
+Stats provides an interface to the github.com/ecnepsnai/stats package.

 ### Config